Bear Gulch Reservoir

 Bear Gulch Reservoir is a reservoir in the town of Woodside, California.
 It is the main storage for the Bear Gulch District of the California Water Service, holding up to 215 e6USgal of water, and serving 55,501 people.
 It is fed by water diverted by two dams on nearby Bear Creek.

-As a drinking water reservoir, it is not open to the public, except for horseback riding as its trails or not are only used for cars from the California water service and horses.
+As a drinking water reservoir, it is not open to the public, except for horseback riding as its trails are only used for cars from the California water service and horses.

 Mountain lion and Bobcats are occasionally sighted in the area of the reservoir.
 The area of Bear Gulch Creek was named after an 1850 incident when a man hauling logs was mauled by a grizzly bear with cubs.

 If the reservoir dam fails, portions of Woodside and unincorporated West Menlo Park may be subject to inundation.

 This reservoir should not be confused with another one of the same name within Pinnacles National Park.